Spiikesan/CupboardLimiter/README.md

 Here is the description for an example configuration (not the default one) :
  - The default limit is 5 TC.
+ - If the player is in a team with at least 2 and less than 4 members, the limit is 8 TCs for all the team.
+If there is at least 4 members, the limit is 16 for all the team.
+If the "Global Team Limit" were false, those limits would be per player.
- - If the player has the VIP permission, he will have a limit of 20 TC.
+ - Else If the player has the VIP permission, he will have a limit of 20 TC.
  - Else if the player have any of the limit_1, limit_2 or limit_3 permission, only the granted perm with the maximum amount will be applied (Can be less than the Default one **only** if the "Limit Others Can Downgrade Default" setting is **true**).
- - Else if the player is in a team with at least 2 and less than 4 members, the limit is 2 TCs.
-If there is at least 4 members, the limit is 1 for each player.

 Corresponding to the following JSON file:
 ```json